F3real/F3real.github.io/content/blockchain_ctf.md

 ## Lvl 1 Donation

-When we open challenge page, we are given contract address, contract ABI and solidity source code of target contract.
+When we open the challenge page, we are given contract address, contract ABI and solidity source code of target contract.

 ~~~solidity
 contract Donation is CtfFramework{